 In the rest of this post, I’ll discuss how to customize the Acrobat user interface in the following areas:

-The number of Quick Tools you can show will depend on 1) your screen resolution and 2) whether you have disabled any of the tools to the File Tools (See below) to the left of the Quick Tools area.
+Quick ToolsQuick Tools are tools that you park in the top toolbar for quick access to frequently used functions.
+Quick Tools are handy because they allow you to get to a tool without having to open a panel.
+The number of Quick Tools you can show will depend on 1) your screen resolution and 2) whether you have disabled any of the tools to the File Tools (See below) to the left of the Quick Tools area. | |

-The Common Tools toolbar offers various tools for navigating, zooming, changing view, etc. My experience has been that users sometimes struggle figuring out how to configure the Common Tools, so I’ve included detailed instructions on how to do so below.
+Common ToolsThe Common Tools toolbar offers various tools for navigating, zooming, changing view, etc. My experience has been that users sometimes struggle figuring out how to configure the Common Tools, so I’ve included detailed instructions on how to do so below. |

 Tool Sets – or – Two out of Three Ain’t Bad